-March 2016—we bought a new Pulte house in a 55+ Del Webb community.
+March 2016—we finalized our purchase of a new Pulte home in a 55+ Del Webb community.
 We thought that a newly built house would not have as many problems as an older home, but we were wrong.
-I have never seen such a poorly built house; the quality of the construction is terrible.
+The quality of the construction is terrible.

 Since I moved into this house a few months before my husband did, I ended up dealing with a long list of issues by myself.
 Major stress!
 The first time it rained, the roof began leaking into the front bedroom and the garage.
 I was upset.
 It took a few weeks of arguing with Pulte before they sent a roofer out to investigate.